 Not only is the extra effort worth it in flavor, the classic French custard base provides extra nutrients you wouldn’t expect in ice cream!

-How to make homemade Peach Ice Cream with a strawberry swirl:
+How to make homemade Peach Ice Cream Recipe with a strawberry swirl

-- 1. First, combine heavy cream, milk, sugar, and vanilla in a medium saucepan.
-Simmer the mixture until the sugar is melted.
+- First, combine heavy cream, milk, sugar, and vanilla in a medium saucepan.
+Simmer the mixture until the sugar is melted on medium-low heat.
 Remove from the heat and set aside.

-- 2. Whisk together the egg yolks, sugar, and salt.
-Temper the mixture by slowly drizzling some of the warm cream mixture into the bowl, whisking constantly to avoid curdling.
-Pour the mixture back into the saucepan and simmer for 6-8 minutes, stirring constantly, until thick.
+- Whisk together the egg yolks, sugar, and salt.
+Temper the egg mixture by slowly drizzling some of the warm cream mixture into the bowl, whisking constantly to avoid curdling.
+Pour mixture back into the saucepan and simmer for 6-8 minutes, stirring constantly, until thick.

-- 4. Pour the ice cream base into your ice cream maker and churn.
+- Pour the ice cream mixture into your ice cream maker and churn.
 When the ice cream is almost churned, add chopped peaches and strawberries and mix an additional 2-3 minutes until well combined.

 Enjoy peach season to the fullest with these amazing peach dessert recipes!